 Portugal - Industry

-FocusEconomics Consensus Forecast panelists expect industrial production to increase 1.9% in 2018, which is down 0.2 percentage points from last month’s estimate.
+FocusEconomics Consensus Forecast panelists expect industrial production to grow 1.9% in 2019, which is down 0.2 percentage points from last month’s estimate.
 For 2020, the panel sees growth in industrial output declining to 1.2%.

 Portugal - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.